October 23, 2025 The University of Hong Kong

 Dr. Randy Schekman is a Professor in the Department of Molecular and Cell Biology, University of California, Berkeley, and an Investigator of the Howard Hughes Medical Institute.
 He studied the enzymology of DNA replication as a graduate student with Arthur Kornberg at Stanford University.
 His current interest in cellular membranes developed during a postdoctoral period with S. J. Singer at the UC Diego.
 Among his awards are the Gairdner International Award, the Albert Lasker Award in Basic Medical Research and the Nobel Prize in Physiology or Medicine, which he shared with James Rothman and Thomas Südhof.
 He served as the Editor of the Annual Reviews of Cell and Developmental Biology and as Editor-in-Chief of the Proceedings of the National Academy of Sciences (PNAS) and eLife.
 Beginning in 2018, Schekman has served as the Scientific Director of “Aligning Science Across Parkinson’s Disease” a major philanthropic effort organized along with The Michael J. Fox Foundation to identify molecular and cellular mechanisms in the initiation and progression of Parkinson’s Disease (https://parkinsonsroadmap.org).

 This year’s AYSF Annual Conference, we are very honored to have Professor Schekman’s participation.
-He will give a keynote speech with a Q&A session in the morning open session of the conference.
-We warmly welcome attention and registration from the public.
+He will give a keynote speech with a Q&A session titled Cells, genes and discovery in basic science and disease in the morning open session of the conference.
+We warmly welcome attention from the public.

 Participating 2023&2024 AYS Fellows